Ways To Care For Your Senior Dog

 • Joint supplements: Glucosamine and omega-3 fatty acids may support mobility.

-3. Heart Problems
+Heart Problems in Older Dogs

 Many senior dogs develop heart disease, including congestive heart failure (CHF).
 Symptoms can include: